muvaf/composition-functions-tutorial/02-xfn-noop.md

-# Developing a No-Op Function
+# Build a No-Op Function

 We will start with a no-op function that does nothing but prints the data it receives from Crossplane.
 This function will be used as a base for all other